Politocracy The Game

 - How Polling & Media Bias Influence the System & Politics.

-While the results are deadly serious, this does not mean that learning about it cannot be entertaining and enlightening.
+In the real world the results are deadly serious.
+However, this does not mean that learning about it cannot be entertaining and enlightening.
 Politocracy The Game gives players an arsenal of actions they can use as Conservative, Progressive and Centrist candidates in their efforts to win the election and occupy the White House.

 The Polarized Electorate and Permanent Campaigns

-Campaigning has become continuous - we are with the assualt of permanent campaigning.
+Today, campaigning has become continuous - America lives with permanent campaigning.

-There is a relatively new demographic group within the American electorate: the “Low Information Voters” (LIVs).
-LIVs are legal (we think) citizens who express their political preferences upon nominal assimilation of tightly packaged and concise messages.
-These messages, financed by interest groups and delivered through conventional media, render critical thinking unnecessary and opposing views mistaken.
+There are relatively new left leaning or "left-susceptible" politically identifiable groups within the American electorate: “Low Information Voters” and Millennials.
+These groups' political preferences are typically shaped by the assimilation of tightly packaged and concise messages.
+These messages, created and financed by ideological leaders and Politicl Action Committees (PACs) are delivered through the Mainstream Media News and Entertainment "channels", Social Media and of course the education system.
+The effect of this is to render critical thinking unnecessary and opposing views mistaken.

 We believe that Politocracy The Game can be used to enlighten the electorate on how the American election system works.
-We believe that a game that uses humor – snarky humor - will engage its citizens particularly its disengaged citizens.
+Politocracy The Game will engage its citizens particularly its disengaged citizens.

 The Future: 2014, 2016